2002 Gujarat violence: Bilkis Bano case

-On 15 August 2022, the eleven men sentenced to life imprisonment in the Bilkis Bano gangrape case were released from a Godhra jail by the Gujarat government.
+On 15 August 2022, the Gujarat government released the eleven men sentenced to life imprisonment in the case.
 The judge who sentenced the rapists said the early release set a bad precedent by the Gujarat government and warned that the move would have wide ramifications.

 The panel which granted remission included two legislators from the BJP, which was the state government at that time, former BJP Godhra municipal councillor, and a BJP women wing member.
+A BJP MLA, one of the panellists, has said that some of the convicts are "Brahmins" with good 'sanskaar' or values.
 After being released from the jail, they were welcomed with sweets and their feet touched in respect.

-Two days after the remission, Bilkis Bano issued a statement expressing her grief at the release of her rapists and said that the decision had shaken her faith in the justice system.
-Many Muslims from her village left their homes due to safety concerns.

-On 18 August 2022, around 6,000 signatories, including activists, eminent writers, historians, filmmakers, journalists and former bureaucrats, urged the Supreme Court to revoke the early release of the rapists, while the Opposition parties criticised the BJP.
-The convicts harassed the witnesses of the case when they were out on parole as recently as in the year 2021, which added to the criticism of the remission.

-A few days later, Supreme Court agreed to look into plea challenging release of 11 convicts.
-A bench comprising Chief Justice of India N. V. Ramana, Justice Ajay Rastogi, and Justice Vikram Nath however posed a query with respect to the legal bar on grant of remission to the convicts.
+On 8 January 2024, Supreme Court of India ruled that the Gujarat government was not competent to grant remission and struck down the relief granted, in August 2022, to the 11 men who were sentenced to life imprisonment.
+The court ordered the 11 men to surrender to the jail authorities within 15 days.